ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```ocaml
 val unfold : ('a -> ('b * 'a) option) -> 'a -> 'b Seq.t = <fun>
 ```
-Unlike previously mentioned iterators `Seq.unfold` does not have a sequence parameter, but a sequence result. `unfold` provides a general means to build sequences.
+Unlike previously mentioned iterators, `Seq.unfold` does not have a sequence parameter, but a sequence result. `unfold` provides a general means to build sequences.
 For instance, `Seq.ints` can be implemented using `Seq.unfold` in a fairly compact way: